facultyai/dash-bootstrap-components/docs/components_page/components/form.md

 ## Using grid layout with forms

 You can also use the grid components `Row` and `Col` to build more complex layouts.
-You can set `form=True` in the `Row` component to reduce the size of the column gutters for tighter, more compact layouts.
+You can use Bootstrap's [gutter modifier classes](https://getbootstrap.com/docs/5.1/layout/gutters/) to adjust the spacing between the form comonents.

 {{example:components/form/grid.py:form}}